How to annotate

 Learn how to use labeling toolboxes, create you first annotations and a little bit more

-You can learn more about Labeling, such as labeling of videos and 3D point clouds, using AI-assisted labeling and more in this section.
+You can learn more about Labeling, such as labeling of videos and 3D point clouds, using AI-assisted labeling and more in

 Click on the project you’ve just created.
-This will open the list of datasets (subfolders) inside your project (you can learn more about data organization here).
+This will open the list of datasets (subfolders) inside your project (you can learn more about data organization ).
 Depending on whether you uploaded a set of folders with images or just images directly, there may be one or more datasets.

 At the top of this page you will find more tabs, such as classes and tags.
 There you can define a meta information, shared across all of the datasets inside a particular project.
 Let’s focus on classes first.